Self employed contractors

 HMRC IR35 assessments

-HMRC does operate on online service that can confirm whether IR35 will apply.
-Providing the information submitted is correct, HMRC will stand by the test result.
+HMRC does operate on online service called CEST that can confirm whether IR35 will apply.
+Providing the information submitted is accurate and there are no tax planning arrangements, HMRC will stand by the test result produced by CEST.

 However, there are problems.
-The test, being designed by HMRC, will fall on the side of caution, i.e. the contractor is caught by IR35.
+CEST, being designed by HMRC, will fall on the side of caution, i.e. the contractor is caught by IR35.
+Despite improvements, the test continues to lack sophistication and does not take into account key employment concepts such as mutuality of obligation.
 There is no substitute for professional advice.

 In addition to this, if the result cannot be backed up with a fully documented contract with bespoke terms, a HMRC investigation may nevertheless determine an exposure to PAYE.